naimo84/node-red-contrib-dyson-purelink/README.md

 ## :memo: Documentation

+### Configuration:

+- E-Mail: dyson E-Mail
+- Password: dyson Password
+- Country: Country-Code (US,DE,AT,GB,...)

+<b>IMPORTANT:</b> Deploy the node, <b>before</b> searching for devices.

 ### node explanation:

+<b>INFO:</b> IF you know the IP address of the device, it better to use this.
+Instead bonjour auto-discovery will be used.
+Sometimes this is magically not working correctly.

 The action can be defined in the node properties or can be in the msg.payload.action.